suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 such optimizations are not described in this specification.

-This approach of swapping the newly downloaded image with the previously valid image is often referred as A/B approach.
-A/B refers to the two slots involved.
-Two slots are used to allow the update to be reversed in case the newly obtained firmware image fails to boot.
+This approach of swapping the newly downloaded image with the previously valid image requires two slots to allow the update to be reversed in case the newly obtained firmware image fails to boot.
 This approach adds robustness to the firmware update procedure.